All About Juiciness, Why Resting & Holding Meat Are Different, And Why It's Time To Stop Crying Over Spilled Juices

 What about roasts and large cuts?

 Because a beef rib roast, pork loin, or turkey breast can be so much thicker than a steak, when you slice them there is much more surface area to leak juice.
-So the amount of juice exuded from a roast can be significant and look alarming.
+So the amount of juice exuded from a roast can look alarming.

-I have even built a cutting board with a slot to collect juices.
-There's a similar one on Amazon.com, a real beauty, the John Boos Newton Prep Master Reversible 18" Square Cutting Board with Juice Groove and Pan shown here.
+I have even use a cutting board with a slot to collect juices, a real beauty, the John Boos Newton Prep Master Reversible 18" Square Cutting Board with Juice Groove and Pan shown here.

-The best reason Blonder sees for resting a big roast like a prime rib is that it stiffens slightly and is easier to carve.
-But I want my meat limp and compliant.
+The best reason Blonder sees for resting a big roast like a prime rib is that it stiffens slightly and is easier to carve, as described by Harold McGee.
 A sharp knife solves any cutting issues.

 The bottom line